merkle-open/request-registry/utils/request-registry-mobx/README.md

 ### createObservableEndpoint

-The useGetEndPoint can be used to load ajax data and handling the loading state in the same component:
+The `createObservableEndpoint` can be used to load ajax data and handling the loading state in the same component:

 ```js
 const observedUserEndpoint = createObservableEndpoint(userEndpoint, {